 Use our recipe to make trifles and fruit parfaits, or to pour on top of apple crumble, pumpkin pie, or chocolate cake.
 Flavor your custard with chocolate, coconut, nuts, spices, or fruits, or make your own dessert using this flavorful, simple recipe.

-Place the milk, cream, and 1 teaspoon of the sugar in a heavy-bottomed saucepan.
+In a heavy-bottomed saucepan, place the milk, cream, and 1 teaspoon of the sugar.
 Bring it to a gentle simmer and then turn the heat down to its lowest setting.

 In a large heatproof bowl, place the remaining sugar and egg yolks and whip by hand or with an electric mixer until light, creamy, and pale yellow in color.

 Over low heat, stir constantly until the custard starts to thicken.
-It is important you do not try to speed up this process by raising the heat because you run the risk of the sauce curdling, and even worse, burning.
+Do not raise the heat because you run the risk of the sauce curdling, and even worse, burning.

 Once thickened, remove from the heat and pass through a sieve again.
 Your sauce is ready.

 Holidays are always a great time to offer special desserts.
 Using our recipe for basic custard, add other ingredients to vary the flavor.
 Add the flavoring at the very end of the cooking process, after passing the custard through the sieve:

 - Brandy Custard: Stir in 6 to 8 tablespoons of good-quality brandy.
 Use this sauce on Christmas pudding but only for the adults.
 Reserve some without any alcohol for the children.

 - Meyer Lemon Custard: Stir in the juice of 3 Meyer lemons, plus 1/2 teaspoon of zest.
 Mix well and let cool off in the fridge.
 Serve the custard with chopped caramelized lemons on top and chopped almonds.